UniversalDependencies/docs/_hy-feat/Number.md

 ### Eastern Armenian National Corpus

 The EANC tagset grammaticaly does not distinguish `Coll` from `Sing`.
-Therefore, there are a lexical subcategory _“collective noun”_ for `Coll`.
+Therefore, there is a lexical subcategory _“collective noun”_ for `Coll`.